As allegations spread, local artist sees loss of support

 The post to date has 3 shares and 125 comments, with posters mentioning the “billboard guy.”
 Taylor is known for creating custom, colorful billboards in Tulsa.

 On Aug.
-16, Taylor’s stepdaughter, Madelyn Taylor, shared on Twitter a cropped photo of an undated document saying alleged claims of sexual abuse against Scott Taylor had been substantiated, with a comment attributed to Oklahoma Department of Human Services suggesting that "Ms. Taylor continue to protect the children" by not allowing them unsupervised visits with their father.
+16, Taylor’s stepdaughter, Madelyn Taylor, shared on Twitter a cropped photo of an undated document saying alleged claims of sexual abuse against Scott Taylor had been substantiated, with a comment from the Oklahoma Department of Human Services saying that "Ms. Taylor continue to protect the children" by not allowing them unsupervised visits with their father.